 “97% of people with back pain could benefit by learning the Alexander Technique–it is only a very small minority of back pain sufferers that require medical intervention such as surgery.”—Jack Stern, spinal neurosugeon

-Constance has synthesized 15 years of student success in reducing or eliminating back pain into a lesson learning experience expressly geared for people with back pain or people who want to prevent a future flare-up.
+Constance has synthesized over 20 years of student success in reducing or eliminating back pain into a lesson learning experience expressly geared for people with back pain or people who want to prevent a future flare-up.

-Every student who has come to me with back pain has been helped through Alexander lessons.
-Training yourself to pay attention to how you use your body and learning the basic skills of balanced posture changes the cycle of tightness, compression and pain.
+Training yourself to pay attention to how you use your body and mind together and learning the basic skills of balanced posture changes the cycle of tightness, compression, anxiety and pain.

 In 2008, the British Medical Journal reported on a randomized controlled trial involving 579 back pain patients that compared the effects of Alexander Technique, massage, exercise and no treatment for chronic back pain.

 Measurements taken one year after the study showed: